My office is located at the following address:

 Gainesville, FL 32601

-I offer appointments Monday through Thursday, 11:00 AM to 7:30 PM.
+I offer in person and virtual appointments Monday through Friday, 11:00 AM to 6:30 PM.

 Services can be paid using any of the following methods: